roflcoopter/viseron/README.md

 # Notable features
 - Records videos on detected objects
+- Supports multiple different object detectors:
+  - YOLOv3/4 Darknet using OpenCV
+  - Tensorflow via Google Coral EdgeTPU
+- Motion detection
+- Face recognition
 - Lookback, buffers frames to record before the event actually happened
 - Multiplatform, should support any x86-64 machine running Linux, aswell as RPi3.\
 Builds are tested and verified on the following platforms:
   - Ubuntu 18.04 with Nvidia GPU
   - Ubuntu 18.04 running on an Intel NUC
   - RaspberryPi 3B+
-- Supports multiple different object detectors:
-  - YOLOv3/4 Darknet using OpenCV
-  - Tensorflow via Google Coral EdgeTPU
-- Motion detection
 - Native support for RTSP and MJPEG
 - Supports hardware acceleration on different platforms
   - CUDA for systems with a supported GPU